Gel Based Coolant Environmental FAQs

 Why do you use plastic for the outer bag of your coolants?

 Our coolants are water based and therefore require a plastic to contain the contents.
 Currently available alternatives are just simply not suitable to deliver the performance required for the application.
-There are suppliers out there who offer what appears to be a paper outer on their coolants, but this is simply paper on the outside which is actually lined with plastic to contain the liquid – requiring an extra degree of recycling by the end user.
+There are suppliers out there who offer what appears to be a paper outer on their coolants, but this is simply paper on the outside which is actually lined with plastic to contain the liquid.
+These materials are widely non-recyclable in the UK.

 Can the coolants be reused?